georgeartem/transcendence/README.md

 ### 8.3 Synthesis for Special Relativity

 Special Relativity: states that mass is convertible into energy at the invariant speed limit **c** (speed of light in 4D spacetime).
-In the 5D model, the invariant speed limit is replaced with **Ω** — the threshold for propagation where thinking has decohered into reality.
+In the 5D model, the invariant speed limit is replaced with **Ω** — the threshold for propagation where thinking decoheres into reality.

 Direct substitution of the 5D invariant yields: